What does oak DO?

-Tronçais (tron-say) oak differs in that it comes from a specific forest of that name in the Allier Département.
-It is the best known of a number of forests deliberately planted in the late 17th century.
+Tronçais (tron-say) oak differs in that it comes from a specific forest within the Allier Département.
+It is the best known of a number of forests deliberately planted for the ship building trade in the late 17th century.
 The forest is spectacular, growing in deep, fertile soils producing trees of great size with a very fine grain.
-The Tronçais forest is not large, and its limited production is in great demand by Pinot Noir winemakers.
+The Tronçais forest is not large, and its limited production is in great demand by winemakers.

-Bourgogne (boar-go-nya) oak comes mainly from the forests of Citeau, to the east of Nuits Saint Georges in the Département of Côte d'Or.
+Bourgogne (boar-go-nya) oak comes mainly from the forests of Cîteaux, to the east of Nuits Saint Georges in the Département of Côte d'Or.
 Its characteristics resemble Limousin oak, but is medium-grained.

-Vosges (voej) oak comes from the low mountain region of that name in the northeast corner of France.
+Vosges (voej) oak comes from the low mountain region in the northeast corner of France.
 The trees are tall with narrow trunks and the timber is medium-tight grained.
-This oak, which only became commercially available in the late 1970's, is becoming more in demand in Burgundy and by producers of Chardonnay.
+This oak, which only became commercially available in the late 1970's, is increasingly in demand.

 Eastern European Oak